filipo203/Calculator/README.md

 *TODO List:
-- Make Calculation and Result numbers in text value not overlap on new column when numbers exceed character limit on one line
+- ~~Make Calculation and Result numbers in text value not overlap on new column when numbers exceed character limit on one line~~ ✅
 - Chain multiple operations to calculate a single result
 - Fix state.number2 so second number can display and apply decimal point to calculations correctly